Biswajit-Mukherjee/create-frmwk/README.md

 # create-project-boilerplate

-Project boilerplate for a modern ES6+ cross-browser compatible workflow to create websites and web apps using HTML, CSS, SASS and Javascript.
-Write industry-level code with the help of tools such as tailwindcss and alpine.
-It contains an index.css tailwind file, a base.css reset file and a main.css file in the src/styles folder.
-Uses Babel to ensure that the code you write is compatible across browsers and uses Parcel for bundling and to provide a development server.
-Uses ESLint for linting and Jest, DOM Testing Library for testing.
+Project boilerplate for a modern ES6+ cross-browser compatible workflow with no build configuration.

+  - [Creating a boilerplate](#creating-a-boilerplate) – How to setup a project boilerplate.
+  - [Usage](#usage) – How to use the boilerplate to develop modern web apps.

 ## Prerequisites